 Dr. Lopez at Brookhurst Animal Medical Center is highly experienced in performing complex surgeries for all animals.
 Animal surgery is different for each breed, and requires expert precision.
-Dr. Lopez has been performing life-saving surgeries on pets for over 20 years.
+Our Anaheim Veterinarian, Dr. Lopez has been performing life-saving surgeries on pets for over 20 years.

 Spaying and Neutering